maferelo/automata/README.md

 # Automata

-> Several personal scripts for automation of everyday of tasks
+> Personal scripts for automation of everyday of tasks
 > using best practices with reference notes.

 ## Prerequisites